Skip to Content

 All prices indicated by WAPPLI are in Euros (EUR) and the customer must make all payments in Euros (EUR).
 The applicable prices are (i) those specifically provided in the Contract between the parties or, failing that, (ii) the prices as communicated to the customer by any means or, failing that, (iii) the standard prices applied by WAPPLI.
 The customer authorizes WAPPLI to revise the total agreed price by up to 80% of that price based on the increase, between the conclusion of the sale and its execution, of the actual cost of the following parameters: goods, raw materials, wages, travel expenses, energy, and the variation in exchange rates between the currency in which the raw materials and/or goods are purchased and the currency in which the products and services are sold, it being understood that these parameters apply to the portion of the price corresponding to the cost they represent.

 The work "on a time and materials basis" is billed by the hour, with any hour started being billed in full.
 All services that are not explicitly covered by a specific contract specifying a price and billing method are billed, by default, "on a time and materials basis."
-The rates for services on a time and materials basis are valid for 8-hour days performed during office hours (between 7 AM and 7 PM).
-Tasks performed in addition at the Client's request are billed at:
+The rates for services billed on a time and materials basis are valid for 8-hour days performed during office hours (between 7 AM and 7 PM).
+Tasks performed in addition at the request of the Client are billed at :

 • 150% of the hourly rate for services beyond the daily schedule and/or outside of office hours and/or on Saturdays;